Self-hosted deployment - v3 Preview - Open Source LLM Observability

 S3/Blob Store

 Langfuse requires an S3-compatible blob store to persist all incoming events, multi-modal inputs, and large exports.
-You can use a managed service on AWS, Azure, or GCP, or host it yourself using MinIO.
+You can use a managed service on AWS, or GCP, or host it yourself using MinIO.
+Langfuse also has experimental support for Azure Blob Storage.
+See S3/Blob Store for more details on how to connect a blob store to Langfuse and more details on Azure Blob Storage.

 Clickhouse

 Langfuse uses Clickhouse as an OLAP database to store traces, observations, and scores.
 You can use the managed service by Clickhouse Cloud, or host it yourself.
-At least version 24.3 is required.
+See ClickHouse for more details on how to connect ClickHouse to Langfuse.

 Deploying Langfuse